Scientists on stage and screen (our actual Dramatis Scientificae)

-We would like to thank the following scientists, as well as our future guest scientists, for the immense contribution they have made to the success of The Poet’s Guide to Science.
+We would like to thank the following scientists for the immense contribution they have made to our work.

 Australian Capital Territory

 Associate Professor Nerilie Abram – My research focuses on how the Earth’s climate has behaved over the last millennium, and what that tells us about the climate changes we are seeing now.
 The past climate records that I develop come from corals, caves and ice cores, and I combine these with climate model data to study climate changes.

 My research is supported by ARC-funded projects through the ARC Centre of Excellence for Climate Extremes, and through an ARC Future Fellowship.
 I’m actively involved in a number of the international reconstruction teams for the Past Global Changes 2k projects, and a Coordinating Lead Author for the IPCC special report on the Ocean and Cryosphere in a Changing Climate.

 Harry Sutton – I am a 3rd Year PhD student at the John Curtin School of Medical research, studying how your immune system responds to Plasmodium, the parasite that causes the disease Malaria.
 I was born and raised in Canberra and completed my undergrad at ANU.
 I rounded off my undergrad experience with my honours year, where I studied how B cells (an important type of immune cell) respond to malaria vaccines.
 I enjoyed the research I did in that year so much, I decided to stay on and complete a PhD in the same lab.

 As well as scientific achievements such as journal publications and conference presentations, I have been actively involved in the local sci comm scene in Canberra.
 In my hopefully successful attempts to explain the importance of my research to the general Canberra community, I have presented at Pint of Science and spoken on the Fuzzy Logic podcast as well as writing an article of the Ask Fuzzy column in the Canberra times.